 Recovery Support Groups

 Recovery is a journey meant to be taken together.
 Support meetings are designed for students both in recovery and interested in recovery from substance use disorders and other addictions.
-Support meeting virtually and in-person unless otherwise indicated.
-You may attend in person at the Recovery Center, JPL 4.02.08, or log in virtually via Rowdylink events.
+You may attend in person at the Recovery Center, JPL 4.02.08.

-- Tuesdays 3:30p-4:30p: Anonymous Birds - a 12-step meeting utilizing the Big Book of Alcoholics Anonymous.
+- Tuesdays 4:00pm-5:00pm: Anonymous Birds - A 12-step meeting utilizing the Big Book of Alcoholics Anonymous.
 Discussion will center around drug and/or alcohol addiction

-- Wednesdays 6:30p-7:30p: SMART Recovery - Self-management and recovery training, SMART is a tools based and solution focused support group, perfect for any substance use disorder, addiction, depression and anxiety.
+- Wednesdays 1:00pm-2:00pm: SMART Recovery - Self-management and recovery training, SMART is a tools based and solution focused support group, perfect for any substance use disorder, addiction, depression and anxiety.

-- Thursdays 4p-5p: Eating Recovery Group - this support group, facilitated by the Eating Recovery Center of San Antonio is for individuals who may be in recovery from or who struggle with disordered eating/eating disorders.
+- Thursdays 9:30am -10:30am: Eating Recovery Group - This support group, facilitated by the Eating Recovery Center of San Antonio is for individuals who may be in recovery from or who struggle with disordered eating/eating disorders.
 This group will meet the first and third Thursdays of each month during the semester

 Substance Use Prevention and Education Services

 The Recovery Center provides outreach services, workshops presentations, individual and group services as a means of educating on the risks of substance use and preventing substance misuse.
 We aim to help students increase positive choices while decreasing risks and consequences.
 We also offer training on the prevention of opioid overdose and Narcan Training.